xinwenfu/VChat_CFG/README.md

 - Compiler support:
     - **Code instrumentation**: Compiler inserts a check function *_guard_check_icall*, passing the target address of the indirect function call as an argument, before the indirect call occurs.
 This function verifies if the target function is in the white-list and will throw an exception if it is not.
     - **Generating the private CFGBitmap information**: The compiler can identify a set of valid non-dynamically linked functions (private, compared to functions in shared module like those in a .dll file) and stores the relative virtual addresses (RVA) of these functions in the **Guard CF function table**.
 These RVAs will be converted to bitmap by the OS at runtime.
-This bitmap contains 1 bit for every 8 bytes in the program's process space [2].
-A bit will be set to `1` if there is a function starting address in the 8-bytes associated with that bit; otherwise it will be set to 0 [2].
+This bitmap contains 2 bits for every 16 bytes in the program's process space.
+One bit represent if there is a valid function in the 16-byte range and the other tells us if the function entrypoint is perfectly aligned on the 16-byte address represented or if it is within the 16-byte region this represents.
+The values are `0, 0` meaning there is no valid function in this 16-byte region, `1, 0` meaning there is a valid function in this 16-byte region and it is aligned *exactly* on this address, and finally we have `1, 1` meaning there is a valid function but is starts somewhere in the 16-byte region this represents.
+This final state is because the compiler due to the inclusion of inline assembly or our use of hand-written assembly may not always grantee that functions are aligned on the proper boundaries.

+> [!NOTE]
+> Old implementations of the CFG bitmap used 1 bit for every 8-bytes, and this simply represented if there was a function in that 8-byte region.
+Meaning we would have it set to `1` if there was a valid function or `0` if there was not a valid function entrypoint.
 - OS kernel support:
     - **Generating CFGBitmap**: This will be a *read-only* object that is created based on the entries in the *Guard CF function* table of the image that was generated at compile time and also incudes the shared module information gathered by the **dynamic linker**<!-- May be inaccurate to say dynamic linker --> when the image is loaded.
     - **Handling the verification procedure**: If the target is invalid, an exception will be raised.

 > [!NOTE]
 > The CFG Bitmap contains a shared and a private region.
 The shared region stores information relating to the DLLs (shared modules) which are loaded by the process and is shared between multiple processes.
 While the private region stores references to local functions within the executable.
 [2][10].

 ![An example pseudocode of CFG implementation [1]](/Images/cfg-pseudocode.jpg)

+> [!IMPORTANT]
+> Programs that have CFG enabled will have a *large* virtual size, this is because the bitmaps
 ## Weaknesses
 According to [2]:
 > 1. CFGBitmap is stored in a fixed address and can be easily retrieved from user mode code.
 > 2. If the main executable does not have CFG enabled, the process is not protected by CFG even if it loaded a CFG-enabled module.
 > 3. If a process’s main executable has disabled DEP (the process’s ExecuteEnable is enabled by compiled with /NXCOMPAT:NO), it will bypass the CFG violation handle, even if the indirect call target address is invalid.
-> 4. Every bit in the CFGBitmap represents eight bytes in the process space.
-So if an invalid target call address has less than eight bytes from the valid function address, the CFG will think the target call address is “valid.”
+> 4. Every bit in the CFGBitmap represents ~eight~ sixteen bytes in the process space.
+So if an invalid target call address has less than ~eight~ sixteen bytes from the valid function address, the CFG will think the target call address is “valid.”
 > 5. If the target function generated is dynamic (similar to JIT technology), the CFG implement doesn’t protect it.
 This is because NtAllocVirtualMemory will set all “1”s in CFGBitmap regions for the allocated executable virtual memory space (described in 4.c.i).
 It’s possible that customizing the CFGBitmap via MiCfgMarkValidEntries can address this issue.